HuntsmanRoym/iteration-4-readme-md/README.md

 [labtasks]: LABTASKS.md
 [travis]: https://travis-ci.org/

 This project was developed as a part of a Software Design class at the University of Minnesota, Morris.
+It was the final of four iterations.